ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 ### Pattern-Matching

-If you don't know the structure of some S-expressions beforehand, it is possible to match on the `Atom` and `List` constructors to lookup for some value, for example:
+If you don't know the structure of some S-expressions beforehand, it is possible to match on the `Atom` and `List` constructors to lookup for some value.
+For example:

 ```ocaml
 # let rec contains_zero = function